OmarDler/fyp/README.md

 2. cd to client run 'npm i'.

 3. cd to flask-server and create a python venv then use pip to install the python dependencies.
+After that, create .env file and configure mysql settings.

 4. start the flask server by running 'python3 server.py' in flask-server directory.